 The FEWER ICT solution includes innovation in communication.
 This entails changes in practices that not all fishers and agencies will immediately accept and implement.
 Early adopters must thus be engaged.
 In this section we proposed several areas of intervention.
-While there are very obvious technical communication constraints the greatest challenge is developing a genuine demand for a FEWER ICT solution given the current limited interest, and the practices of fishers and agencies that need to change for the solution to be efficient and effective.
+While there are communication constraints the greatest challenge is developing a genuine demand for a FEWER ICT solution given the current limited interest.
 The fisheries-related aspects of dissemination and communication in the proposal and corresponding aspects of the FEWER solution are summarized below (Table 4).